 The site has a world-wide audience, and nonprofit law and regulations vary from state to state and country to country, so the site cannot be definitive on all of them.
 When in doubt, always seek legal counsel or assistance from State, Federal, or International governmental resources.
 The information on this site is for guidance, ideas, and assistance only.

-From Joanne Fritz:
+By Joanne Fritz:

 This is an exciting time to be part of the nonprofit world.
 Nonprofit organizations and charitable causes are in the public eye daily, and the interest in volunteering is at an all-time high.
 New ways of engaging in philanthropy, whatever one's income, bloom across the Internet.
 New models for addressing global problems have emerged at an increased pace.
 The nonprofit world is unique, complex, and fascinating.
 I'll help you stay informed and develop your skills.

 Like all the Guides at About.com, I'm a real person.
 You can email me at: firstname.lastname@example.org.
 I will try my best to answer your question or point you toward other resources.

 However, my email traffic can get overwhelming, so please be patient.
 If I haven't answered you after a reasonable time, feel free to email me again.

 Please be specific if you have a question.
 For instance, if you ask "How can I fundraise?"
 I probably won't answer.
 That is too broad. and there is plenty of content on my site about fundraising.
 Please look there first.

 I am also not an attorney or an accountant.
 Anything that I say in answering your question is for informational purposes only, and is not to be construed as legal or financial advice.